Tan line: Bikini tan

 Wearing a bikini in the sun results in the uncovered skin becoming suntanned and creates a "bikini tan".
 These tan lines separate pale breasts, crotch, and buttocks from otherwise tanned skin.
 "Racing stripes" may refer to the portion of a bikini tan line exposed when wearing one-piece swimwear.

 Biker's tan

-A "biker's tan" is a tan line three-quarters up each leg, where Lycra bike shorts would generally begin to cover.
+A "biker's tan" is a tan line three-quarters up each leg, where bike shorts would generally begin to cover.
 Depending on the activity, the inner side of the arms may be paler than the outer side.
 Unless the biker uses cycling gloves made to allow tanning, the area on the back of each hand will usually not be tanned.

 Goggle tan

 Raccoon-like tan lines can emerge around the eyes after wearing goggles, common among industrial workers (wearing safety glasses), skiers, snowboarders, and swimmers.

 Golfers tan

 A golfer's tan is typically a tan on the back of a shaved or bald head that forms when a baseball cap is worn.
 There is a semicircle-shaped tan that forms from the strap, which adjusts the hat's size.
-With between 3 and 5 hours spent out on the course in direct sunlight, sunburn, poor tan lines, and heat exhaustion are regular occurrences for the unprepared golfer.